imlakshay08/imlakshay08/README.md

-## Hi, I am Lakshay Tyagi!
+## Hi, I am Lakshay!
 Glad to see you here!
 <p>
 I am Lakshay Tyagi, currently pursuing Bachelor of Technology in Computer Science and Engineering.
 I am a full stack web developer, penetration tester, tech enthusiast & an open-source contributor.
 I am always open to contributing and collaborating on projects and creative ideas.
 Exploring other fields in computer science and development as well.